rosaamalia/code-challenges/JavaScript Intermediate/01-Class/01-data-network/README.md

 The properties of the `Network` class are:

-`data`: Total units of data supplied by the network `users`: Total numbers of users currently on the network
+`data`: Total units of data supplied by the network

+`users`: Total numbers of users currently on the network

-Each user on average deducts 5 units from the network’s total data.
+- Each user on average deducts 5 units from the network’s total data.

-To watch a movie you must connect to a network that has at least 50 remaining units of data.
+- To watch a movie you must connect to a network that has at least 50 remaining units of data.

-To using video call and conference you must connect to a network that has at least 10 remaining units of data
+- To using video call and conference you must connect to a network that has at least 10 remaining units of data

-For the connection, system will disconnect every 60 minutes and pop up `alert` to the user
+- For the connection, system will console string `"You must reconnect the Internet Connection"` every 2 minutes

+This is a summary of what you will do:
 - Add a method `movieTime()` to the `Network` class that returns `true` if there is enough data available to watch a movie, `false` if there isn’t.

 - Add a method `videoCall()` to the `Network` class that returns `true` if there is enough data available to using video call and conference, `false` if there isn’t.

--  Add method `disconnect()` to the `Network` class that will show string `"You must reconnect the Internet Connection"` using `alert` every 2 minutes of the connection for the simulation (in the real case usually 60 - 120 minutes)
+-  Add method `connection()` to the `Network` class that will show string `"You must reconnect the Internet Connection"` using `console.log` every 2 minutes of the connection for the simulation (in the real case usually 60 - 120 minutes)

 ## Expected Result
 ```js